decretist/Dissertation/Chapter3/chapter3.markdown

 [8] Winroth, “Where Gratian Slept.”

+[9] **Placeholder for Pennington, Larson footnote** Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is because of a text \[D.63 d.p.c.34\] that is found in all pre-Vulgate manuscripts."
+Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
+Kurt Martens (Catholic University of America Press, 2018), 359–92, 362.
+D.63 d.p.c.34 *is* central to Winroth's argument in favor of a late date (1139) for the first recension, but is not relevant to his argument in favor of the two-author hypothesis.
+"The reference to Lateran II only proves that the *Decretum*, as transmitted by extant manuscripts (and I have checked several dozens, 'vulgate' as well as 'pre-vulgate'), cannot have been written before 1139."
+(Anders Winroth, email to Paul Evans, 18 May 2021).
+That the second recension makes much more sophisticated use of Roman law concepts and terminology than the first recension was the original basis for Winroth's two-author hypothesis.
+Winroth now situates differences between the first and second recension with respect to the use of Roman law in a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of organization, source use, etc. Justinian’s Roman law books is really the only category of source only used in one of the two recensions.
+I used to think that there were other sources, such as 3L, that were only used in the second recension, but this turned out to be an accident of the specific sections I used as case studies (C. 24 and C.11 q.3)."
+(Anders Winroth, email to Paul Evans, 18 May 2021).

+[10] Pennington, 365.

+[11] **Placeholder for Pennington, Eichbauer footnote**

-[9] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
-Kurt Martens (Catholic University of America Press, 2018), 365.
+[12] Pennington, “The Biography of Gratian, the Father of Canon Law,” 367–68.

-[10] Pennington, 367–68.

-[11] "He is one of those deeply admirable men of pious modesty, like the builders of the medieval cathedrals, whose person is hidden and effaced completely behind their immortal works."
+[13] "He is one of those deeply admirable men of pious modesty, like the builders of the medieval cathedrals, whose person is hidden and effaced completely behind their immortal works."
 (Kuttner, “The Father of the Science of Canon Law,” 4).

-[12] **Expand: Winroth argues for a short teaching career, Southern agues for no teaching career.** R.W.
+[14] **Expand: Winroth argues for a short teaching career, Southern agues for no teaching career.** R.W.
 Southern is the extreme outlier in this regard, citing as late as 1995 Gratian's supposed association with the Camaldolese order to advance an argument that he had never been a